dusk-network/bls12_381-sign-go/README.md

 make build
 ```

-This will create the static C library for you and link it with the Go binary.
+This will create the static C library for you and link it with the Go binary,
+as well as .

 ## Testing